praekeltfoundation/vumi/docs/dispatchers.rst

 * A single application that sends and receives both SMSes and XMPP messages.

+* A single application that sends and receives SMSes in multiple countries using a different transport in each.

-* A single SMPP transports that sends and receives SMSes on behalf of multiple applications.
+* A single SMPP transport that sends and receives SMSes on behalf of multiple applications.

-* Multiple applications that all send and receive SMSes in multiple countries using a common set of SMPP transports.
+* Multiple applications that all send and receive SMSes in multiple countries using a shared set of SMPP transports.

 Vumi provides a pluggable dispatch worker :class:`BaseDispatchWorker` that may be extended by much simpler *routing classes* that implement